 In 1987, Dr. Wharton incorporated Floracliff as a non-profit organization and established specific wishes for the sanctuary that have guided the board of directors and staff since her death in 1991.
 In 1996, Floracliff was dedicated as a Kentucky State Nature Preserve, giving it perpetual protection from development.
 In 2017, an additional 59 acres was purchased and protected with an easement provided by the Kentucky Heritage Land Conservation Fund.
 This addition, known as Trail’s End, was part of a girls’ camp in the early 1900s and was the first addition to the sanctuary since Mary Wharton’s leadership.
 Floracliff currently owns and stewards 346 acres.

 Lucia Gilchrist, Treasurer

 Charles Chandler, Secretary

-Partnerships have been essential to the success of our conservation, education, and research programs at Floracliff.
+Partnerships have been essential to the success of our conservation, education, community science and research programs at Floracliff.
 We are proud to work with the following:

 Phone: (859) 296-0986